abbacode/autogen/README.md

 1. Create and activate the virtual environment
 2. Install the requirements: pip install -r requirements.txt
-3. Update the template_design.docx
+3. Update the `template_design.docx` to suit your requirements
-4. Update the template_design.vsdx
+4. Update the `template_design.vsdx` to suit your requirements
-5. Update the variables.xlsx
+5. Update the `variables.xlsx` to suit your requirements
 6. Run the script: python main.py

-The artefacts generated:
+The following artefacts will automatically be generated:

 - detailed_design.docx
 - detailed_design.vsdx